petrushev/txwebbi/examples/basic/README.rst

 and go to `<http://localhost:8070>`_

+This example demonstrates the:

+- basic routing, same as with ``werkzeug``

+- ``jinja`` templates

+- writing simple controllers

+- handling GET and POST requests

+- deferring requests

-This example demonstrates the basic routing, jinja templates, writing simple controllers, handling GET and POST requests, deferring requests, redirecting, serving error pages and handling server errors.
+- serving error pages and handling server errors

+- redirects

+- static file serving